VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 accounting and rate limiting such as [vmgateway](https://docs.victoriametrics.com/vmgateway.html).

+## Load balancing

+Each `url_prefix` in the [-auth.config](#auth-config) may contain either a single url or a list of urls.
+In the latter case `vmauth` balances load among the configured urls in a round-robin manner.
+This feature is useful for balancing the load among multiple `vmselect` and/or `vminsert` nodes in [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html).

 ## Auth config

-Auth config is represented in the following simple `yml` format:
+`-auth.config` is represented in the following simple `yml` format:

 ```yml